Selective spin transport through a quantum heterostructure: Transfer matrix method: Description of the model and theoretical formalism

 Throughout this study, it has been assumed that the nonmagnetic leads are ideal, i.e., their resistances have been neglected.
-The main contribution to the resistance in this ballistic device has come from contact resistance and spin scattering in MQD. \\
+The main contribution to the resistance in this ballistic device has come from contact resistance and spin scattering in MQD.

-Using this model the spin dependent transmission coefficients are calculated to investigate the transport properties, in transfer matrix formalism.
-In this calculation the Schr\"{o}dinger equation is written in terms of $\psi_{n,\sigma}$ (localized Wannier basis), which express the amplitude of the wave function at site $n$, with energy $E$ and spin $\sigma$.
+Using this model spin dependent transmission coefficients and junction currents are calculated to investigate the transport properties following transfer matrix approach.
+In this framework Schr\"{o}dinger equation is written in terms of $\psi_{n,\sigma}$ (localized Wannier basis), which express the amplitude of wave function at site $n$, with energy $E$ and spin $\sigma$.

-\subsubsection{Transfer Matrix method}
+\subsection{Transfer matrix method}

-In order to calculate the spin dependent transmission probabilities, the Schr\"{o}dinger equation for the electron wave function must be solved in the MQD device.
+In order to calculate spin dependent transmission probabilities, the Schr\"{o}dinger equation for the electron wave function must be solved in the MQD device.
 So the starting point is the time independent Schr\"{o}dinger equation in the MQD device, which can be written as,

 where,